Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 - **port:** API port.
 - **surveyFilesFolder** The folder into which uploaded survey files are written
 - **corsOrigins** This is a comma-delimited list of URIs which require API access.
 CORS policy will reject any URIs not in this list.
 Include the protocol (http or https).
+- **rejectTlsUnauthorized** true/false value to bypass the server certificate validation callback.
+- **extraCaCerts** Comma-delimited list of file system paths to your organization's root CA certificates for that server.
+Export from your certificate store.

 #### ui